apache/cloudstack-documentation/source/adminguide/projects.rst

 #.
 Click Project View.

 #.
-The project dashboard appears, showing the project’s VMs, volumes,
+The project dashboard appears, showing the project’s instances, volumes,
    users, events, network settings, and more.
 From the dashboard, you
    can: